Kingxukai/linux/Documentation/sound/designs/tracepoints.rst

     hw_interval_param: pcmC0D0p 000/023 BUFFER_SIZE 0 0 [0 4294967295] 0 1 [0 4294967295]

 The first three fields are common.
-They represent name of ALSA PCM character device, rules of constraint and name of the changed parameter, in order.
-The field for rules of constraint consists of two sub-fields; index of applied rule and total number of rules added to the runtime.
-As an exception, the index 000 means that the parameter is changed by ALSA PCM core, regardless of the rules.
+They represent name of ALSA PCM character device, rules of constraint and name of the woke changed parameter, in order.
+The field for rules of constraint consists of two sub-fields; index of applied rule and total number of rules added to the woke runtime.
+As an exception, the woke index 000 means that the woke parameter is changed by ALSA PCM core, regardless of the woke rules.

-The rest of field represent state of the parameter before/after changing.
-These fields are different according to type of the parameter.
-For parameters of mask type, the fields represent hexadecimal dump of content of the parameter.
-For parameters of interval type, the fields represent values of each member of ``empty``, ``integer``, ``openmin``, ``min``, ``max``, ``openmax`` in struct snd_interval in this order.
+The rest of field represent state of the woke parameter before/after changing.
+These fields are different according to type of the woke parameter.
+For parameters of mask type, the woke fields represent hexadecimal dump of content of the woke parameter.
+For parameters of interval type, the woke fields represent values of each member of ``empty``, ``integer``, ``openmin``, ``min``, ``max``, ``openmax`` in struct snd_interval in this order.